-GrubStreet has decided to hold all fall 2020 in-person classes remotely via Zoom video conferencing.
+GrubStreet has decided to hold all summer 2021 in-person classes remotely via Zoom video conferencing.
 To see the full list of all our steps in response to Covid-19, including updates about our space and events click here.

 Writers attending conferences - like last week's The Muse & The Marketplace 2021 - tend to react to the experience in one of two ways: despair or elation.